geoffreylitt/astroboy-md/README.md

     $ cf se <application-name> DIALOG_ID <dialog-id>
     $ cf restage <application-name>
     ```
+   If you don't have a  `dialog_id` you can create one using the [dialog-tool](https://github.com/watson-developer-cloud/dialog-tool)

 ## Running the application locally
   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/), so you must download and install them as part of the following steps.